Sahil-Chaudhari/Sahil-Chaudhari/README.md

 <h1 align="center">Hi 👋, I'm Sahil Chaudhari</h1>
-<h3 align="center">I'm Sahil graduated from Vishwakarma Institute of Information Technology, Pune.
+<h3 align="center">I'm an IT - graduate from Vishwakarma Institute of Information Technology, Pune.
 I'm a Tech Enthusiast.
 I love to explore and learn about new domains and Technologies.
 I love working in a healthy, innovative, and challenging environment extracting the best out of me, which is conducive to learn and grow at professional as well as personal levels.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sahil-chaudhari&label=Profile%20views&color=0e75b6&style=flat" alt="sahil-chaudhari" /> </p>